-The Group Executive Committee and its subcommittees (as detailed on page 122 of the Directors Report of the Annual Report and Accounts) have responsibility for overseeing SSE's Principal Risks.
-During the third quarter of SSE's financial year, an assessment of each Principal Risk is completed by the assigned oversight committee.
+The Group Executive Committee and its subcommittees (as detailed on page 122 2) have responsibility for overseeing SSE's Principal Risks.
+During the third quarter of SSE's financial year an assessment of each Principal Risk is completed by the assigned oversight committee.
 This assessment requires committee members to provide commentary on contextual changes to the risks, consider whether over the course of the year the risks have become more or less material based on impact and likelihood and to confirm effective mitigations are in place for controlling risks.
 Consideration is also given to emerging risks and whether any of those identified have the potential to become a Principal Risk to the business in the medium to long-term.